 The most common treatment for sex offenders in England and Wales has been the core sex offender treatment programmes (SOTP), a cognitive-behavioural intervention whose primary aim is reducing recidivism by targeting multiple criminogenic needs.
 The programme was provided to sex offenders serving a sentence of more than 12 months.
 Offenders were required to acknowledge their offence and be willing to engage in treatment.
 Despite the pervasive use of this programme in prisons, evaluations indicated that offenders are more likely to re-offend post-treatment (Mews et al., 2017) which resulted in the termination of core SOTP programmes in England and Wales.
 Mixed results from cognitive behavioural programmes have been reported in Canada (Olver & Wong, 2013) and USA (Harrison et al., 2020).
 However, there is evidence that sex offender programmes are effective at reducing non-sex-offending (Losel et al., 2020), which, as previously mentioned, is more common.

 It is important to explore why existing programmes do not work and what alternatives are available.
 Effective rehabilitation programmes require a multi-faceted approach to ameliorate the bio-psycho-social factors related to sexual offending (Völm et al., 2019).
 Cognitive-behavioural interventions that are based only on the risk-needs-responsivity model (RNR; Andrews & Bonta, 1998), which are a preferred approach in many countries, including Canada (e.g., Bourgon et al., 2018), often fail to motivate or engage participants due to their concentration on risk (Casey et al., 2013).
-Other treatment principles, such as Good Lives Model (GLM) (Ward & Brown, 2004), focuses on developing goals to achieve a better life for the individual thereby negating the desire to offend.
+Other treatment principles, such as Good Lives Model (GLM) (Ward & Brown, 2004), focuses on developing goals to achieve a better life, alongside addressing risk,for the individual thereby negating the desire to offend.
 However, this model also has critics because it fails to consider the individual’s social and economic background, which will have the potential of limiting any future aspirations (Casey et al., 2013).

 Therefore, existing interventions run counter to what should, arguably, be their aim: offender transformation – a process that works towards the desistance of reoffending (McNeill, 2006).
 Desistance has been explored by many criminologists with reference to general offending, young offenders and sexual offending (Farmer et al., 2015; Farrall & Calverley, 2005; Harris, 2014; Judd & Lewis, 2015; Laub & Sampson, 2003; Maruna, 2001).
 There now exists an extensive body of literature which endeavours to explain how and why ex-offenders change their behaviours and how such changes or desistance can be supported (McNeill, 2006).